Things you need to know about Collision avoidance system

 - Lane departure assist warning system: This type of collision avoidance system is designed to alert drivers if their vehicle veers off the lane or the road.

 - Cameras for rearview: This rearview camera helps the driver to prevent a back-over accident, such as hitting any object or any person who wanders behind your car.

 - Active and ABS (automatic braking system): Automatic emergency braking system is a technology that activates an automatic braking system when it senses any oncoming object.
 Brakes are automatically applied based on feedback from the sensors to prevent a collision.

 - Blind-spot monitoring (BSM): This blind spot system uses radars and cameras to scan the surrounding car areas.
 It alerts you by looking for vehicles entering your car’s blind spot zones.
 Whenever a vehicle any collision is suspected, it alerts the driver with a beep sound or light.

 - Forward collision warning system (FCW): This is also known as a pre-crash warning system.
 This system is combined with radar, laser, and some also have camera-based systems warnings too.

 - Parking assistance: The system will detect the parallel or perpendicular space while parking.
 Once detected, the system will steer the car into space; and the driver has to follow commands from the system.

 - Pedestrian detection: Pedestrians and cyclists are the most vulnerable targets for vehicles.
 This system identifies the human movement on road via its sensor.
 This helps the driver to identify the object before it’s too late.

-Majority of the collision avoidance system uses cameras which locates both front and read sides of the car.
+The majority of the collision avoidance system uses cameras that locates both the front and read sides of the car.
 This CAS helps drivers to locate collisions before it’s too late.